minhsueh/data-science-assessment/README.md

 ```bash
 docker run -p 8888:8888 -v $(pwd):/home/nobody/work geospatial-notebook
 ```
 Please be sure your notebook runs by adding the needed dependencies to the requirements doc.
+I would encourage you to avoid external dependencies, like postgres setup for the implementation of your work so that the notebook work works without significant setup.
+You can demonstrate your knowledge of various infrastructure in your design submission.

-Critiques of this assignment are also welcomed and will contribute to this score.
+Critiques of this assignment are also welcomed and will contribute to this score. `